About us

 Plus icon

 Our offerings are currently for ages 0-5 years.
-Babies as young as 4 weeks old have attended classes and concerts with us, and our digital materials are designed to be started as early as possible, with both audio and video options.
+Babies as young as 4 weeks old have attended classes and concerts with us.

 Lydia, founder of Lullula Music